IbrahemHurani/Drone-Simulator/README.md

 ## API Description
 The simple API includes buttons for:
 - Start/Pause
-- Speed Up/Down
+- open Graph
-- Spin by -+30, -+45, -+60, 90, and 180 degrees
 - Toggle Map: Hides the real map to enter "real-time" vision
 - Toggle AI: Enables/Disables AI

 ## Map Rule
 If you wish to add custom map it has to be black/white pixels- black is wall/obstacle, white is safe pass.

-## V2 update
+## update
-- Added return home bottom, by clicking it drone will return to starting point.
+- if the battery is empty the drone do landing
 - Directed Graph feature added.
 (JGrapht library required)

 ## Known bugs